 Traineeships, internships, and volunteering in France

-The EU offers traineeships for university graduates via the European Commission Traineeships Office (Bureau de Stages), otherwise, internships or summer placements can be arranged by AIESEC (for students and recent graduates in the UK) or IAESTE (for students in science, engineering and applied arts).
-Internships can also be found at Globalplacement and Go Abroad.
+University graduates can find EU-based traineeships via the European Commission Traineeships Office (Bureau de Stages); otherwise, you can search for internships and placements on AIESEC (for students and recent graduates in the UK) or IAESTE (for students in science, engineering, and applied arts).
+Internships can also be found at Globalplacement and Intern Abroad.

-For those aged between 17 and 30, volunteer programs are arranged by the European Voluntary Service (EVS), where you work abroad for up to 12 months in exchange for board, food, insurance, and a small allowance.
+For those ages 17 to 30, you can find volunteer programs at the European Voluntary Service (EVS), where you work abroad for up to 12 months in exchange for board, food, insurance, and a small allowance.
 Concordia is another organization for volunteer opportunities.
 For holiday volunteering opportunities, check Workaway.

 Once you’ve found a job in France, give yourself the best chance of getting an interview by sending in your job application in a format that French employers expect to see.
 Most French jobs will ask for either a completed application along with a personal statement, or a CV and accompanying cover letter.